Picture of Dr. Abimbola Oshin

 Immediate postopeative image followign vulvoplasty or episioplasty

-• Diminishing the buildup of moisture around the vulva
+• Diminishes the buildup of moisture around the vulva

-• Reestablishing the usual shape of the vulva
+• Reestablishes the usual shape of the vulva

 Episioplasty decreases swelling and discomfort near the vulva, alleviating pain and curbing excessive licking.
-This surgical intervention has successfully eliminated chronic urinary tract infections for many patients, yielding high levels of owner satisfaction.
+The surgery has a high success rate, often leading to complete resolution of chronic UTIs and skin irritation.
+Dogs who undergo episioplasty typically experience a significant reduction in urinary tract infections and related conditions, yielding high levels of owner satisfaction.

 Post-Surgical Care